georgedashen/StructAlign/README.md

 ![accuracy_result](img/accuracy_database.png)

 ### TM-score evaluation
-We provide the downloaded **TM-align** source file here and please follow the script below to compile it.
+We provide the downloaded **TMalign** source file here and please follow the script below to compile it.
 Add the path where TM-align is in to the environment so that it can be called directly.
 Detailed intructions of TM-align are on [Zhang's lab](https://zhanggroup.org/TM-align/) website.
 ```
 g++ -static -O3 -ffast-math -lm -o TMalign TMalign.cpp
 export PATH=$PATH:$(pwd) # you can add the path directly into your .bashrc configure file
 ```

-Before running TM-align you need to manually edit the provided `*.ali` file into `fasta` format which looks like the follows, and this file will be automatically generated in our pipeline.
+Before running TMalign we need to convert the provided `*.ali` file into `fasta` format which looks like the follows.
+The codes for conversion is included in our pipeline.
 ```
 >aln1
 ppakRPEQGLLRLRKGLD--lYANLRPAQIF--DVDILVVREltGNMFGDILSDEASQLTgs----igMLPSASLGe-----------graMYEPIHGS